mcmire/personal-content--writings/posts/ai-fact-or-fiction.md

 - No users want software powered by "agents"
 - Nobody really wants a "general" intelligence
 	- Alton Brown frequently rants about multitaskers.
 Software has the single responsibility principle for a reason.
 It's also anti-UNIX
+- Capitalism isn't the best thing for society all the time.
+The market isn't always efficient, nor is it kind.
+Sometimes a little "communism" (community) is better for happiness.
+Some wealth should be given away instead of hoarded.
 - What is an engineer, anyway?
 - Engineering is good, actually
 - Writing code by hand is also good